NOVEMBER 2019 - MARCH 2020

-Working with 1,967 families in 10 municipalities throughout the country, PASO Colombia’s Contingency Plan To Support Ex-Coca Grower Families transformed an emergency situation into an opportunity for collaborative capacity building, laying the foundation for legal economies in territories historically affected by illicit crops.
+Working with 1,968 families in 10 municipalities throughout the country, PASO Colombia’s Contingency Plan To Support Ex-Coca Grower Families transformed an emergency situation into an opportunity for collaborative capacity building, leveraging the local assets and laying the foundation for legal economies in territories historically affected by illicit crops.

-With female representation over 80% (1,542 women and 425 men), the Contingency Plan allowed young women, heads of household, and female leaders to empower themselves and cultivate gender parity opportunities through joint work.
+With female representation close to 80% (1,545 women and 423 men), the Contingency Plan allowed young women, heads of household, and female leaders to empower themselves and cultivate gender parity opportunities through joint work.

 The Contingency Plan to Support Ex-coca Grower Families is funded by the UN Multipartner Trust Fund for Sustaining Peace in Colombia, and implemented by PASO Colombia in coordination with the Presidential Office for Stabilization and Consolidation.